Seitan “Meat and Potatoes” Stew

 Heat half of the oil in a large soup pot.
 Add the onion and garlic and saute over medium heat until the onion is golden.

-Add 3 cups of water along with the potatoes, carrots, broth, seasoning blend, and paprika.
+Add the vegetable broth along with the potatoes, carrots, broth, seasoning blend, and paprika.
 Bring to a simmer, then cover and simmer gently for 25 to 30 minutes, or until the potato and carrots are tender.

 Meanwhile, heat the remaining oil in a large skillet.
 Add the seitan pieces and saute over medium-high heat, stirring frequently, until most sides are nicely browned and crisp.

 Once the vegetables are done, use the back of a wooden spoon to mash enough of the potatoes to thicken the base of the stew.
 Stir in the sautéed seitan and peas.
 Add a bit more water if necessary.
 The consistency should be thick and moist, but not soupy.
 Cook over low heat for 1 to 2 minutes longer.

-Season with salt and pepper (use salt sparingly, then serve in shallow bowls.
-Pass around parsley for garnishing individual portions.
+Season with salt and pepper, then serve in shallow bowls.
+Pass around parsley for garnishing individual portions, if desired.